alualu628628/Autonomous-Outdoor-Scanning-via-Online-Topological-and-Geometric-Path-Optimization/readme.md

 ```

 2.CMake 3.1.3 or higher is required.
 (This is a requirement from LOAM package)
-Update your cmake, see [CMAKE INSTALL]https://askubuntu.com/questions/829310/how-to-upgrade-cmake-in-ubuntu.
+Update your cmake, see [CMAKE INSTALL](https://askubuntu.com/questions/829310/how-to-upgrade-cmake-in-ubuntu).
-××WARNING××: this command `sudo apt remove cmake` would also remove ros system from your computer
+**WARNING**: this command `sudo apt remove cmake` would also remove ros system from your computer